lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 time.
 The last thing I want is to second-guess the fix I'm about to ship.
 The compiler telling me that my code "works" reduces cognitive load which I appreciate even more under pressure.

+What surprises me the most about working with compiler feedback is how much it changed my workflow over time.
+It's such a radical change compared to dynamic languages.
+There are at least two things I do now I couldn't before and I would never give up on them: to-do lists and exploratory design.
+It's two sides of the same coin, let's dive each of them.

+First of all, I use compiler errors like a todo list.
+It's super practical and super effective when I’m doing a large change

+Exploratory design.
+I’m not sure of the effect of a change?
+No problem: I break the types involved and try to compile.

 ## Experience is everything